sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 **EMBEDDED SYSTEM**: An embedded system is a system, that combines software and hardware, either fixed in capabilities or programmable, that is designed for a specified function or functions.
 Common examples are industrial equiments and machines, agricultural, automotive, medical, aeronautical or space systems, or even household apliances, toys or vending machines...

+**SAFETY**: Is the propierty of a system that evaluates the risk of the ocurrence of an accident.

+**FUNCTIONAL SAFETY** Is the safety of a system that correspond to the correct actions acording to the system inputs, it also includes detection of potential dangerous states, and activation of protective, corrective or mitigation measures.

+Functional safety implies active measures, as an example is the airbag systems in vehicles, when a crash is detected, a safety system is triggered.
+On the other hand, a helmet that protects the driver, is a passive system; passive systems are not functional safety.

+The leading standard for functional safety is the IEC 61508

+**SECURITY**: Is the propierty of a system that evaluates its ability to deal with malicious actions or attacks.

+Take into account, that there is a significance difference between the concepts of safety and security, both terms account protection against a damage, but security implies a malicious or intended action to do a damage, while safete relates to an unintended situation.

-**ACCIDENT**: The action of causing/receiving damage of some kind: equipment damage, human injuries or even deaths.
+**ACCIDENT**: The event of causing/receiving damage of any kind (either directly or indirectly): equipment damage, human injuries or even deaths, property damage, or damage to the enviroment.

 **RISK**: Combination of the likehood on an accident and its severity.
-Risk = p(accident) * severity(accident)
+Risk = probability(accident) * severity(accident)

 ISO 31000 - standards for risk management:
  - ISO 31000 - Principles and guide lines for implementation.